ranitresa98/File-Explorer-Application/README.md

 - k and l : moves up  or down the file system by page up or down in case of overflow

 ## Command Mode-
-This mode is entered from Normal mode whenever : is pressed.
+- This mode is entered from Normal mode whenever : is pressed.
+- In case of any invalid command or invalid command structure appropriate messages are provided

 ### Following commands are supported:
 - COPY: copy <file_name(s)> <target_directory_path>